-Domestic repatriations have been carried out throughout the country to iwi (tribes) as far north as Ngāti Kuri, through to Ngāi Tahu in the South Island.
-To date the National Museum and the Karanga Aotearoa Repatriation Programme have returned some 87 ancestral remains to their attributed places of origin.
+Domestic repatriations have been carried out throughout the country to iwi (tribes) as far north as Ngāti Kuri, through to Ngāi Tahu in Te Waipounamu (South Island).
+As from 1 February 2016 the National Museum and the Karanga Aotearoa Repatriation Programme have returned some 128 ancestral remains to their attributed places of origin.

 Many others are in the negotiation process, or are ready and awaiting the preparation of iwi facilities and burial spaces.